-Food sources: milk, yogurt, cheese, calcium-fortified juices and foods, sardines or salmon with bones, some leafy greens (kale, bok choy).
+Food sources of calcium: milk, yogurt, cheese, calcium-fortified juices and foods, sardines or salmon with bones, some leafy greens (kale, bok choy).

 Pregnant women need 27 milligrams of iron a day, which is double the amount needed by women who are not expecting, according to ACOG.
-Additional amounts of the mineral are needed to make more blood to supply the baby with oxygen.
-Getting too little iron during pregnancy can lead to anemia, a condition resulting in fatigue and an increased risk of infections.
+Additional amounts of the mineral are needed to make more blood in order to supply the baby with oxygen.
+If a pregnant woman gets too little iron, she could develop anemia, a condition resulting in fatigue and an increased risk of infections.

-To increase the absorption of iron, include a good source of vitamin C at the same meal when eating iron-rich foods, ACOG recommends.
+To increase the absorption of iron, a healthy pregnancy diet should include a good source of vitamin C with meals containing iron-rich foods, ACOG recommends.
 For example, have a glass of orange juice at breakfast with an iron-fortified cereal.

-Food sources: meat, poultry, fish, dried beans and peas, iron-fortified cereal.
+Food sources of iron: lean meat, poultry, fish, dried beans and peas, iron-fortified cereal.

-More protein is needed during pregnancy, but most women don't have problems getting enough protein-rich foods in their diets, said Sarah Krieger, a registered dietitian and spokeswoman on prenatal nutrition for the Academy of Nutrition and Dietetics in St. Petersburg, Florida.
+More protein is needed during pregnancy, but most women don't have problems getting enough protein-rich foods in their diets, said Sarah Krieger, a registered dietitian and former president of the Academy of Nutrition and Dietetics in St. Petersburg, Florida.
 She described protein as "a builder nutrient," because it helps to build important organs for the baby, such as the brain and heart.
+Experts recommend pregnant women eat at least 60 grams of protein per day, according to the University of California San Francisco.

-Food sources: meat, poultry, fish, dried beans and peas, eggs, nuts, tofu.
+Food sources of protein: meat, poultry, fish, dried beans and peas, eggs, nuts, tofu.

 Foods to eat

 During pregnancy, the goal is to be eating nutritious foods most of the time, Krieger told Live Science.
-To maximize prenatal nutrition, she suggests emphasizing the following five food groups: fruits, vegetables, lean protein, whole grains and dairy products.
+To maximize prenatal nutrition, she suggested emphasizing the following five food groups: fruits, vegetables, lean protein, whole grains and dairy products.

 When counseling pregnant women, Krieger recommends they fill half their plates with fruits and vegetables, a quarter of it with whole grains and a quarter of it with a source of lean protein, and to also have a dairy product at every meal.